pikepdf/pikepdf/docs/topics/interactive_forms.md

 # Working with interactive forms

-Pikepdf provides two interfaces for working with interactive forms.
-There is a low-level interface, `pikepdf.AcroForm`, which is exposed as the `pikepdf.Pdf.acroform` property.
-There is also a higher-level interface available in the `pikepdf.form` module, which provides several abstractions to make usage easier.
+pikepdf provides two interfaces for working with interactive forms.
+There is a low-level interface, {class}`pikepdf.AcroForm`, which is exposed as the {attr}`pikepdf.Pdf.acroform` property.
+There is also a higher-level interface available in the {mod}`pikepdf.form` module, which provides several abstractions to make usage easier.

 ## Extracting Form Data